Jeff-mwangi/contact_list/README.md

 ![Optional Text](/static/img/complete_contact_list.png)

 ## Description
-This template is a simple contacts list application that allows you to add, edit, and delete contacts.
+This is a simple contacts list application that allows you to add, edit, search and delete contacts.
 It is built on Django framework and uses a Postgres database to store the contacts.

 ## Setting up and Running the application
 1. Clone the repository using the following command